rokmohar/alexa-assistant/readme.md

 ![alt text](screenshots/edit_warning.jpeg)

-11. Delete all the text in the box and paste in the following:-
+11. Delete **ALL** the text in the box and paste in the following:-

     ```
     {